top of page

 • a commitment to relational integrity over institutional obligation

-Honour Cultural Diversity and Worldviews
+Honouring Cultural Diversity and Worldviews

 Indigenous Peoples are not a monolith.
 There are over 630 First Nations communities in Canada alone, each with distinct: